flyingmachine/nanoc-blog/content/design/tapestry-conf.md

       their phone, playing a game
     * his grandmother - does it pull together as a cohesive visual whole?
 * whole goal is to design for someone else

-  *This was probably the overarching theme for the whole talk.
-How can you make it comprehensible and interesting for your audience?*
     * tensions
         * oversimplification vs. overwhelming detail
         * explanation vs. decoration
         * storytelling vs interactivity - narrative vs exploration
     * don't be your own audience
-        *this is a pretty common theme when people talk about communicating - one of the first things John Trimble mentions in Writing with Style.
-Web devs do usability testing*

 * show ideas + evidence
     * understand, translate, display, explain
     * find the central idea. find one idea to use as the basis for your graphic
 * respect the reader - help them through the story
     * allow for multiple entry points - compartmentalized graphical sections
     * interactive tools to allow reader to pace themselves through
-    * use disparate scales to **give context**.
+    * use disparate scales to give context.
 Example, mixing longjump distances with free-throw line
 * add meaningful annotations
     * close proximity between graphics and labels